User interface features

-This tutorial deals with the interface features of the AnyBody Modeling System.
-Before trying your luck with this tutorial, please complete the Getting Started with AnyScript tutorial.
+This tutorial deals with the user interface features of the AnyBody™ Modeling System.
+Before you start this tutorial, please complete the Getting Started: AnyScript™ Programming tutorial.

-Much of the interface works like other types of windows software; you can copy and paste data, and you can arrange the various windows as you would expect.
-But AnyBody does computations that no other computer system is capable of, and this calls for some special features.
+Much of the interface works like other types of Windows software; you can copy and paste data, and you can arrange the various windows as you would expect.
+But AnyBody™ does computations that no other computer system is capable of, and this calls for some special features.

 We need something to work on.
 Please go to the BikeModel example from the AnyBody™ Managed Model Repository and open the LowerExtremity main file.